surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

     for this reason.

     Another way to increase import speed is to add more disks by adding more nodes.
-CrateDB is a `distributed database`_, and so, increasing overall cluster size is generally a good way to improve performance.
+CrateDB is a :ref:`distributed database <crate-reference:concept-clustering>`, and so, increasing overall cluster size is generally a good way to improve performance.

 .. rubric:: Table of contents